Sialis

 Skunks (Spilogale putorius and Mephitis mephitis) ?
 See Raccoon.

 Snakes, esp.
 Black Rat (Elaphe obsoleta).
-Also Black Racer (Coluber constrictor), Bull (Pituophis melanoleucus), Speckled Kingsnake (Lampropeltis getula holbrooki).
-Occasionally coach-whip (Masticophis flagellum), milk (Lampropeltis doliata), garter (Thamnophis sirtalis).
+Also Black Racer (Coluber constrictor), Bull (Pituophis melanoleucus), Speckled Kingsnake (Lampropeltis getula holbrooki), Corn snake (Pantherophis guttatus guttatus), Racer (Black or Blue, Coluber constrictor) Occasionally Coach-whip (Masticophis flagellum), milk (Lampropeltis doliata), garter (Thamnophis sirtalis).
 Rarely Copperhead (Agkistrodon contortrix) in box on tree/fencepost.
-Gopher and Bull snakes for boxes on poles.
+Gopher/Bull (Pituophis sp.), Rubber Boa (Charina bottae) and Bull snakes for boxes on poles.
 Garter snakes.
-Usually all (possibly some) eggs (egg numbers go down and up over time) or nestlings (esp. unfeathered, and those near fledging) suddenly gone, nest intact, female missing, or parents still around, snake found in box.
+Nest intact, but usually all (possibly some) eggs (egg numbers go down and up over time) or nestlings (esp. unfeathered, and those near fledging) suddenly gone, female missing, or parents still around, snake found in box.
 No traces of eggs shells or nestling remains.
 MAY find snake feces (little round or egg-shaped balls with tightly compressed hair or feathers, usually smaller than a bluebird egg.)
+In TN, may account for about 1/3 of nests predated (Laskey 1946.)

 Do use caution when opening and checking nestboxes in snake territory - do not put your hands where you can not see - use a telescoping mirror instead (mostly people get hurt falling over from the surprise of finding a snake curled up inside a box.)